 How to Transfer Office 365, 2016 or 2019, to a New Computer?

 - Open Microsoft Office and go to the My Account page on the web.

 - Where the list of all the products you own will be shown, then move to the Install section and click on the Install button.

 - Then click on the Settings option and select Deactivate Install.

-- Then on your new computer go to the web browser and log in to MS office and Install the Office on the computer.
-Then a setup.exe file would start to download.
+- Then, on your new computer, go to the web browser, log in to MS Office, and Install the Office on the computer.
+Then, a setup.exe file would start to download.

-- After the downloading of the setup file, wait for a few seconds to process to complete.
+- After downloading the setup file, wait a few seconds for the process to complete.